viancpolymtl/qsmell-cirq/README.md

 ### Static Analysis

 As the information of the quantum backend (see lines 14-16 of the running example) is not kept in the quantum circuit object itself, QSmell performs a static analysis for smell metrics NC and LPQ.
 It takes a source code `.py` file and analysis it using [Python AST](https://docs.python.org/3.7/library/ast.html).
-To compute the LPQ smell metric for the running example, QSmell first finds all calls to the `transpile` method in the program's under analyzis AST and then counts how many do not define the `initial_layout` parameter.
+To compute the LPQ smell metric for the running example, QSmell first finds all calls to the `transpile` method in the program's under analysis AST and then counts how many do not define the `initial_layout` parameter.

 ## Installation